Mugabe wins party vote but challenged by age, ill health

 Mugabe blames the economic crisis on sanctions by Western countries opposed to ZANU-PF, but will find it hard to convince voters that any improvements in the economy are not the result of the MDC's role in government.

-Mugabe's nomination points to his party continuing with controversial policies criticised for stifling investment.
+Mugabe's nomination points to his party continuing with controversial policies criticized for stifling investment.

 "We are custodians of the national interest, and our historic mission is to defend our heritage," a combative Mugabe said at the ZANU-PF congress as he rallied his party for election battle.